 Then, crossing a small metal bridge, we’re on the Nepali flat again.

-Here on the flat we start to walk past the first of the Gokyo Lakes – but they’re mostly still frozen over, there’s no stunning azure blue to reflect the local wildlife, it will be a few days before that happens.
+Here on the flat we start to walk past the first of the Gokyo Lakes – but they’re mostly still frozen over, there’s no stunning azure blue to reflect the local wildlife and scenery, it will be a few days before that happens.

 While pilgrims have headed to this area for decades, it’s relatively new to the trekking community, which is why the tea houses and lodges we’ll see when we reach Gokyo all look much newer than the ones we’ve seen on the trail so far.